SEND Information Report

 Our aim is, in partnership with parents/carers and relevant professionals, to fully meet the individual needs of every child/pupil.
 We personalise our approach to educating the whole child and enable every individual to develop into happy, independent and confident individuals who can progress into the world of work and become productive members of society involved in their local communities.

 West Lea is one of five Special Schools in Enfield maintained by the Local Authority (LA).
-It has recently become an Enterprise Cooperative Trust School.
+It is a member of the Enterprise Cooperative Trust School.
 The Enterprise Trust is a partnership of likeminded schools, charities, community groups and businesses, providing holistic education which goes beyond academic achievement.
 The Enterprise Cooperative Trust has a collective vision to improve education and life opportunities for all children and young people in Enfield, and will challenge the ‘status quo’ by drawing on the expertise of the local community and neighbouring organisations to help our children flourish in the working world, both now and into the future.

 West Lea is commissioned by the LA to provide special school-based education for pupils with complex needs with an Education Health and Care Plan (EHCP).
 This identifies the education, health and care needs of the young person.
 Prospective pupils’ EHCPs are sent to the school for consultation by the LA.
 Consideration is given to the child’s own needs and the needs of others in the school and the potential impact upon them.